aimo84/Afloat/README.md

 # Afloat

-React Native frontend for an app for providing payday cash advances to American workers.
+React Native for an app for providing payday cash advances to American workers.
 Visit [here](https://github.com/dartmouth-cs98/19w-quantweb-backend) for the backend.

 ## Architecture